When a kid discloses abuse:

 Orleans -- Uptown -- Audrey Hepburn CARE Center/New Orleans Child Advocacy Center (NOCAC), (504) 896-9237, 1101 Calhoun Street

 Jefferson -- Gretna -- Jefferson CAC, (504) 364-3857, 220 Lavoisier Street

 Plaquemines -- Belle Chasse -- Plaquemines C.A.R.E.
 Center, (504) 393-5750, 115 Keating Drive

 St. Tammany -- Covington -- CAC Hope House, (985) 892-3885, 223 W. 28th Avenue

-7. After some time has passed from the initial traumatic event & the kid feels safe, tell the kid things like this: "I believe what you told me.
+8. After some time has passed from the initial traumatic event & the kid feels safe, tell the kid things like this (repeating as often as they need): "I believe what you told me.
 What happened to you was wrong, and not your fault.
 It should never happen to anyone.
 Let's talk about ways to avoid being in the same situation again.
 Here's what you should do if it starts happening again: say 'no!,' escape the situation, and call me."
 THEY NEED THESE WORDS.
 They'll actually need you to repeat these words throughout their lives.
 Their healing & lifelong recovery from abuse begins with the way adults respond to it.
 Show them that some adults really do prioritize their health and safety.